SEC plans to force public companies to disclose greenhouse gas emissions

 An SEC spokesman declined to comment for this article.

 The Biden administration has increasingly urged the private sector to grapple with the risks of rising temperatures.
-The administration released a report last fall warning that climate change poses an emerging threat to the stability of the U.S. financial system and urging bank regulators to take steps to mitigate that threat.
+The administration released a report in the fall warning that climate change poses an emerging threat to the stability of the U.S. financial system and urging bank regulators to take steps to mitigate that threat.

 President Biden has also nominated Sarah Bloom Raskin, a vocal advocate for addressing climate-related risks, to be the Federal Reserve’s top banking cop.
 But her nomination appears doomed after Sen. Joe Manchin III (D-W.Va.) this week said he opposed her because of her stance on energy policy amid rising inflation.